-- If you disable the CPU Utilization Prediction setting, the prediction data is deleted. - If you restore using Backup/Restore for ISM with the ISM-VA management command, the CPU Utilization Prediction setting is disabled.
+- If you disable the Prediction of CPU Utilization setting, the prediction data is deleted. - If you restore using Backup/Restore for ISM, the Prediction of CPU Utilization setting is disabled.
 Prediction data that has been created is not backed up.